TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Complexity Analysis

 \section{Complexity Analysis}

 Given $n$ domains (each with $N$ nodes and $E$ edges), the overall complexity includes $O(nNt_{\text{LLM}})$ for text embedding, $O(n^2NH)$ for similarity edge construction, and $O(nEH + n^2NH^2)$ for training.
 Considering $E$ and $N$ as primary variables, this simplifies to $O(E + N)$.
-Full details are in Appendix~\ref{app:complexity}.
+Full details are in Appendix.\ref{app:complexity}.

-\textbf{Efficiency.} \textbf{Efficiency.} On an RTX 3090 (24GB), \modelname{} uses about 12GB VRAM and completes each epoch in ~1 minute, while UniSRec requires about 20GB and ~6 minutes per epoch.
+\textbf{Efficiency.} On an RTX 3090 (24GB), \modelname{} uses about 12GB VRAM and completes each epoch in ~1 minute, while UniSRec requires about 20GB and ~6 minutes per epoch.
+The end-to-end cost is also competitive: overall training ($\to$Sports) takes ~34min for \modelname{} vs. ~32min for EDDA and ~15.3h for UniSRec.
+Semantic graph construction via Faiss-gpu takes ~40s for 107K items.
+New items only require embedding and incremental neighbor search without full graph rebuild (see Appendix for detailed breakdown).
 These results show \modelname{} maintains a favorable balance between effectiveness and efficiency.